Numerical extraction of de Haas - van Alphen frequencies from calculated band energies

 Upon reading the input file, the following steps are performed:

 \begin{enumerate} \item A cubic $k$-space Super Cell (SC), considerably larger than the original reciprocal unit cell and aligned with the desired magnetic field vector, is constructed (section~\ref{nmethod-supercell}).
 A coordinate transformation maps the super-cell $k$-point grid back into the reciprocal unit cell.
 Band energies at each of the super-cell grid points are determined from those provided in the reciprocal unit cell via Lagrange interpolating polynomials.
 The density of $k$-points in the super-cell grid is typically much greater than that of the reciprocal-unit-cell grid. \item The super-cell grid is divided into slices 1 $k$-point thick, perpendicular to the magnetic field vector.
 On each slice, the program scans through the $k$-points, locating as orbits the Fermi surface outlines (section~\ref{nmethod-fsdetect}).
 The cross-sectional area, effective mass and orbit type (hole or electron) are calculated for each orbit (section~\ref{nmethod-freqcalc}). \item Orbits are matched from slice to slice, so that each orbit is associated with a particular Fermi surface sheet (section~\ref{nmethod-omatching}). \item On each Fermi surface sheet, the orbits which are extremal are singled out (section~\ref{nmethod-extdet}).
-The orbit data for similar orbits found on separate sheets are averaged, and the results output to a file. \item If automatic rotation is enabled, steps 1--4 are repeated for each new magnetic field vector. \item The electronic density of states contribution for the band is calculated by comparing the reciprocal-unit-cell occupied states $k$-space volume at energy iso-levels slightly above and below the Fermi energy to those at the actual Fermi energy (section~\ref{nmethod-dos}). \end{enumerate}
+The orbit data for similar orbits found on separate sheets are averaged, and the results output to a file. \item If automatic rotation is enabled, steps 1--4 are repeated for each new magnetic field vector. \item The electronic density of states contribution for the band is calculated by dividing the reciprocal unit cell into a large number of equal-volume tetrahedra, determining the density of states at the Fermi level within each tetrahedron using a numerical expression, then summing the results over the entire reciprocal unit cell (section~\ref{nmethod-dos}). \end{enumerate}